YuetingH/Syntax_Notebook/README.md

 # Syntax_Notebook
-This notebook documents sytax of programming language
+This notebook documents sytax of programming language using Markdown.

 ### **Markdown**